Hlawga Park: Activities

 Visitors can go on a safari-style bus ride or an elephant ride through the park, hiking on jungle trails, boating on the lake, and/or bird watching.
 However, most local visitors use the park's picnic areas.

 The park is divided into three zones: a rest and retreat zone, an adventure and recreation zone, and an education and hobby zone.
 The rest and retreat zone features forest eco-lodges, boat houses and a health spa resort.
-The adventure and recreation zone has facilities for jungle trekking, bird watching and wild life safaris, as well as a camping ground and training areas for mountain climbing and parachuting.
+The adventure and recreation zone has facilities for jungle trekking, bird watching and wildlife safaris, as well as a camping ground and training areas for mountain climbing and parachuting.
 The education and hobby zone includes a timber species display center, a butterfly park, an insect kingdom, a reptile park and fishing spots.